 - Discovery MAT supports children with EAL according to their ability and need.
-On entry, the child will be assessed and a support package tailored to meet the individual child's need. - Children with EAL will not always require additional support, with many managing well with the usual classroom scaffolding and support.
+On entry, the child will be assessed and a support package tailored to meet the individual child's need. - Children with EAL will not always require additional support, with many managing well with the usual classroom scaffolding and support. - A child with EAL who requires additional support is not automatically regarded as having a

-- Some children may require additional intervention which is determined by the class teacher and provided through TA support / intervention groups. - A child with EAL who requires additional support is not automatically regarded as having an SEND need.
-They will only been deemed as having an SEND need if a need is identified which is not related to their EAL status.
+SEND need.
+They will only be deemed as having an SEND need if a need is identified which is not related to their EAL status.